maltempi/telnet-mock/README.md

 # Telnet Mock

-A opensource NodeJS project to emulate a telnet server.
+An opensource NodeJS project to emulate a telnet server.
 You just need set up a configuration json file with the behavior that you want.

 #### Features